-Betta fish are also known as siamese fighting fish because they can be aggressive, especially around certain fish species, so, understandably, you might ask, “Can betta fish live with goldfish?”
+Betta fish are also known as siamese fighting fish because they can be aggressive, especially around certain fish species, so it’s understandable that you might ask whether betta fish can live with goldfish.

 Betta fish can live with goldfish, but it is not recommended.
 Betta fish and goldfish are not very compatible for several reasons, such as their differing water temperature and diet requirements.
-Betta fish are tropical fish used to tropical temperatures and diet.
+Betta fish are tropical fish, used to tropical temperatures and diets.

 'Links on this page that lead to products on Amazon, Chewy, or other retailers are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.
 Huge thanks for supporting this site!'